 Next, open up your data.

-# Open and read in the digital terrain model # Note that rio is the alias for rasterio with rio.open(lidar_dtm_path) as src: lidar_dtm = src.read(1, masked=True) # View the data - notice the structure is different from what geopandas data # which you explored in the last lesson lidar_dtm
+# Open and read in the digital terrain model # Note that rio is the alias for rasterio with rio.open(lidar_dtm_path) as src: lidar_dtm = src.read(1, masked=True) # View the data - notice the data structure is different from geopandas data # which you explored in the last lesson lidar_dtm

 masked_array( data=[[--, --, --, ..., 1695.6300048828125, 1695.419921875, 1695.429931640625], [--, --, --, ..., 1695.5999755859375, 1695.5399169921875, 1695.3599853515625], [--, --, --, ..., 1695.3800048828125, 1695.43994140625, 1695.3699951171875], ..., [--, --, --, ..., 1681.449951171875, 1681.3900146484375, 1681.25], [--, --, --, ..., 1681.719970703125, 1681.5699462890625, 1681.5599365234375], [--, --, --, ..., 1681.8900146484375, 1681.8099365234375, 1681.739990234375]], mask=[[ True, True, True, ..., False, False, False], [ True, True, True, ..., False, False, False], [ True, True, True, ..., False, False, False], ..., [ True, True, True, ..., False, False, False], [ True, True, True, ..., False, False, False], [ True, True, True, ..., False, False, False]], fill_value=-3.4028235e+38, dtype=float32)

 You may notice that the code above used to open a raster file is a bit more complex than the code that you used to open vector files (shapefiles) with geopandas or tabular data with pandas.
 The